Make -c (continue) wget flag optional when downloading kernel/initram

 Ultimately, we cannot defer resolution of technical problems to our users, which is what this option does.
 My suggestion would be: create a patch for the user who experienced the problem and get them to apply it after every upgrade.
 At the same time rewrite both downloads and host provisioning to fix issues with current implementation.

-#7 Updated by Marek Hulán over 1 year ago
+#7 Updated by Marek Hulán almost 2 years ago

 If we default to "-c" and put the Dmitris explanation as a comment above the setting, I don't see it as a big problem.
 In worst case, add a comment like "this is unsupported, use at your own risk" which I still find better than asking user to apply patch after each update.